dhellmann/pymotw-3/source/porting_notes.rst

 .. index::
    pair: porting; os

-The functions :func:`popen`, :func:`popen2`, :func:`popen3`, and
+The functions :func:`popen2`, :func:`popen3`, and :func:`popen4` have
-:func:`popen4` are still present but deprecated and emit warnings if used.
+been removed.  :func:`popen` is still present but deprecated and emits warnings if used.
 Code using these functions should be rewritten to use :mod:`subprocess` instead to be more portable across operating systems.

+The functions :func:`os.tmpnam`, :func:`os.tempnam` and
+:func:`os.tmpfile` have been removed.
+Use the :mod:`tempfile` module instead.

 .. _porting-pdb: